 While these were not the first examples of executions for witchcraft in New England, the volume of accusations and convictions generated one of the most infamous examples of mass hysteria in American History.

 Amesbury – Situated in Essex County, Amesbury was settled in 1655 as a part of the village of Salisbury.
 However, it was separated from Salisbury in 1666 and incorporated as the town of Amesbury in 1668.
-It began as a modest farming community and later, developed an aggressive maritime and industrial economy.
+It began as a modest farming community and later developed an aggressive maritime and industrial economy.
 The 90-foot drop in the falls of the Powwow River provided water power for sawmills and gristmills.
 Shipbuilding, shipping, and fishing were also important.
 The ferry across the Merrimack River to Newburyport was a lively business until the construction of bridges to Deer Island.

 Beverly – Situated in Essex County, Beverly was originally part of Salem Towne and the Naumkeag Territory.
 However, due to religious differences with Governor John Endicott, Beverly was separated from the larger city and officially incorporated in 1668.
 It was named after the town of Beverley in Yorkshire, England.
 In 1671, Roger Conant, with 34 others, petitioned that the name be changed to Budleigh, the name of the city in England where he was born.
-He said that they should accept his petition because he was such an important founder of Beverly and because he had never petitioned for anything else.
+He said they should accept his petition because he was such an important founder of Beverly and had never petitioned for anything else.
 But his petition was, obviously, denied.
 In 1675, King Philip’s War erupted, in which the Indians tried to eliminate the white settlers.
 Many of Beverly’s men fought in this war.

 Today, Beverly is a community of almost 40,000 people.
 The Reverend John Hale’s house, built in 1694, still stands at 39 Hale Street and is open to the public.
-His body is buried at the Ancient Burial Ground located between Hale and Abbott Streets.
+His body is buried at the Ancient Burial Ground between Hale and Abbott Streets.